Pompeiian Villa

 It was built in 1900 for Isaac Elwood at a cost of over $50,000 (about

 1.4 million today).
-Elwood, of DeKalb, Illinois, was one of the most
+Elwood, of DeKalb, Illinois, was a highly successful

 barbed wire.
 Barbed wire in 1900 was big business, as open ranges